-- 4.8 As set out in Article 1(5) of the IFR, the market share calculation should be based on transaction value rather than volume.
-This means that we will look at the total value of purchases made on cards rather than the number of card purchase transactions. - 4.9 The calculation includes a numerator (X) and a denominator (Y), with the market share being expressed as X as a percentage of Y. Below, we illustrate the elements of each and explain why they are included.
+- 4.7 As set out in Article 1(5) of the IFR, the market share calculation should be based on transaction value rather than volume.
+This means that we will look at the total value of purchases made using card-based payment instruments rather than the number of transactions on such instruments. - 4.8 The calculation includes a numerator (X) and a denominator (Y), with the market share being expressed as X as a percentage of Y. Below, we illustrate the elements of each and explain why they are included.